parsecsv/csv-spec/README.md

       ["xxx", "yyy", "zzz"] ]
     ```

-3. There maybe an optional header line appearing as the first line of the
+3. There may be an optional header line appearing as the first line of the
-    file with the same format as normal record lines.
+    file with the same format as normal records.
 This header will contain
-    names corresponding to the fields in the file and should contain the same
+    names corresponding to the fields in the file, and must contain the same
     number of fields as the records in the rest of the file.
 For example:

     CSV: